Leiden Observatory provides full education programmes in Astronomy both at the bachelor’s and master’s level.

 By effectively integrating world-class scientific research and excellent education, the institute delivers professional astronomers with internationally recognized academic Bachelor of Science (BSc) and Master of Science (MSc) degrees.
 Leiden Observatory also offers post-graduate programme leading to a Doctor of Philosophy (PhD) degree.
 Cutting edge research infrastructure, a welcoming environment and an open international atmosphere with highly approachable renowned staff are key elements of Leiden Observatory’s education programmes.

-The three-year Bachelor’s programme in Astronomy starts with an extensive focus on mathematics and physics, gradually works towards theoretical and practical astronomy and culminates in a fully independent astronomy research project.
-During this stage, students are provided with office space at Leiden Observatory and are embedded within the institute’s international research community and provided with full access to the institute’s facilities.
+The three-year bachelor’s programme in Astronomy starts with an extensive focus on mathematics and physics.
+It gradually works towards theoretical and practical astronomy and culminates in a fully independent astronomy research project at Leiden Observatory.
+During this stage, students are are embedded within the institute’s international research community and provided with full access to the institute’s facilities.

 During the education programmes at Leiden Observatory, students learn to set up academically sound research and evaluate scientific information independently and critically.
 Without exception, students actively participate in current research within the institute and are individually supervised by our international scientific staff.
-Students with a Leiden degree in Astronomy have become strong communicators and collaborators and can operate in an international setting with ease.
+Students with a Leiden degree in Astronomy have become strong communicators and collaborators and can easily operate in an international setting.
 They have acquired extensive astronomical research experience and highly advanced analytical and problem solving skills.